Fish Immunology & Vaccinology

 ABOUT

-The group is devoted to the study of host-pathogen interactions, i.e., studying the mechanisms of action of virulence factors at molecular, cellular and organism level, as well as the host defence mechanisms dealing with those virulence factors.
+The group studies host-pathogen interactions, i.e., studying the mechanisms of action of virulence factors at molecular, cellular and organism level, as well as the host defence mechanisms dealing with those virulence factors.
+To address the issues raised by the conflict between hosts and pathogens, we have been mainly studying real case scenarios.
 We expect not only to generate knowledge for developing preventive and therapeutic measures to fight the diseases under study but also contributing to the understanding of the physiological events targeted by the virulence factors and using the virulence factors as novel therapeutics.

 RESEARCH